Parrots are among the few birds that can learn words and mimic human language.

-For example, if an owner says, “Hello” as they walk into a room, the parrot will likely say it back because it recognizes that they make this sound when entering a room.
+For example, if an owner says hello as they walk into a room, the parrot will likely say it back because it recognizes that they make this sound when entering a room.

-The “beep” has no contextual meaning, but parrots understand that the sound gets attention.
+The beep has no contextual meaning, but parrots understand that the sound gets attention.

 Do Parrots Understand English?

 Our brains fill in the blanks, fooling us into thinking that a parrot has said a word when it’s made a gibberish sound.
-That being said, parrots have mimicry skills that are so advanced that their sounds are an authentic replica of the word.
+Parrots have advanced mimicry skills that can sound authentic.

 Can Parrots Hold A Conversation?